o3de/o3de.org/content/docs/user-guide/appendix/available-ebus.md

 | Events | OnMemberJoined, OnMemberLeaving |
 | File | Session\.h |

 You can use the `SessionEventBus` to detect when a member joins or leaves a network session\.
-For documentation on this EBus, see [Reacting to Session Events](/docs/userguide/networking/session-service-events.md) in the [Using Lumberyard Networking](/docs/userguide/networking/intro.md)\.
+For documentation on this EBus, see [Reacting to Session Events](/docs/userguide/networking/session-service-events.md) in the [Using O3DE Networking](/docs/userguide/networking/intro.md)\.

 ## Get and Set Physics Characteristics {#ebuses-tasks-handlers-physics-characteristics}